-Knowing a patient's history of falls will help doctors predict future fracturesNovember 26th, 2012 in Diseases, Conditions, Syndromes /
+Knowing a patient's history of falls will help doctors predict future fracturesNovember 26, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Clinicians are being urged to ask about a patient's history of falls as new research shows that the information is valuable in determining their future risk of fracture.

 The likelihood of an individual sustaining a fracture is determined by the strength of their bones and the forces applied to them.
 Bone strength is dependent on bone density: the lower the bone density the higher risk of fracture.
 However, a bone usually only breaks when it is subjected to trauma, which in the majority of cases results from a fall.

 Fracture risk assessment tools, such as the FRAX model, have been developed to allow clinicians to accurately assess the risk of fracture for a patient.
 The calculation can include information on known risk factors such as age, sex, smoking, alcohol, family history, and certain diseases, with or without bone density.
 However, not all risk assessment tools include data on whether the individual has previously fallen.